international conversations and research

-This international initiative started with an AHRC funded project examines these pressures on the city centre across different cities of the world - from the UK, Australia, South Africa and Brazil.
-Learning from the varying responses and experiences of city centres around the world, to explore the future of city centres, asking: who is it for?
+This international initiative started with an AHRC funded project examining these pressures on city centres across different cities of the world - from the UK, Australia, South Africa and Brazil.
+Learning from the varying responses and experiences of how these city centres are changing , the research has been exploring the future of city centres, asking: Who is it for?
 What is it for?
 Where does the future lie?
-How can its future be guided?”
+How can its future be guided?